harryharrold/performance/FullText.md

 If you can balance those, then you're doing very well indeed.

 And always, always, return to the source.
 Critically re-examine it, re-emphasize it, if you wish.
 Do not treat it as an orthodoxy, for it is not.
 We've binned our efforts at creating a new manifesto, and suggest you do too.

-### A post-script.

-"In order to ensure that user stories are subjected to sufficiently critical thinking I encourage teams to use the variant form:

-    As a <user type>, I want <function> so that <benefit> .
-AMEN " (Anonymous sage 2015)